ZEFER Why Hydrogen?

 We can use hydrogen to produce energy in a fuel cell that powers electric vehicles without greenhouse gases, just water is comes out, which means cleaner, greener transport.

 The hydrogen vehicles, deployed as part the ZEFER project, average around 100km per kilogram of hydrogen, equating to a vehicle range of 500km per refuel of their five-kilogram tanks.
+There are six refuelling stations across London with plans to build more as part of the ZEFER project.

 Filling up on hydrogen at a refuelling station can take a matter of minutes, giving comparable times to conventional petrol or diesel pumps.